Lewis Hamilton reveals how can help Formula 1's future

 But Hamilton insists, as a five-time world champion with 237 race starts and 79 wins, he can help the sport make progress, while also going into detail about several key topics.
 He said that:

-- He has realised his "responsibly" and wants to help make "positive changes" to the sport - and doesn't want to just be remembered as a "driver who won titles"
+- He has realised his "responsibility" and wants to help make "positive changes" to the sport - and doesn't want to just be remembered as a "driver who won titles"

 - Fans and journalists shouldn't blame drivers for "boring" races as "we don't write the rules"